 Some people may argue that sending a thank-you note is an old-fashioned practice.

-Here’s why sending a thank-you note is always a good idea:
+Here’s why sending a post interview thank-you is always a good idea:

 - It keeps you top of mind with your interviewer.